SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 > Once you've fixed all of the style issues, try using some of the techniques we've discussed in this session (modules and type annotations) to make further improvements to the code.
 > The focus here is on improving reusability and reliability.
 >
 {: .challenge}

+> ## Fixing More Bad Code
+>
+> Pick some previous code we have produced or use the [rf4](https://github.com/softwaresaved/rf4) example.
+>
+> How can this code be improved?
+> Which improvements are most important?
+> If you had to improve this code as a collaborative project, how would you plan this?
+>
+> Discuss these questions in your small groups: does everyone agree on which improvements are most important?
+>
+> If you have finished everything else and have time left, try to make some of these improvements.
+{: .challenge}

 {% include links.md %}